Tarweed Fiddleneck Amsinckia

 - Poison Symptoms:

 - Contact with the plant's sharp hairs can cause dermatitis.
-The seeds and leaves of fiddlenecks are poisonous to livestock and horses.
+The seeds and leaves of fiddlenecks are poisonous to livestock and horses and possibly unsafe for human use.

 - Poison Toxic Principle: